Drought brings clouds for Australia wheat, silver lining for Black Sea suppliers

 That’s grim news for Australia’s farmers, plagued by the prolonged drought that has parched cattle and sheep farming regions as well as grain growing areas.

-(GRAPHIC: Australia's key wheat growing regions face drought stress during critical growth phase, here)
+(GRAPHIC: Australia's key wheat growing regions face drought stress during critical growth phase, click here)

 In the year to June 2019, Australia’s ranking among the top suppliers of wheat dropped to No. 7 - down from being the third-largest exporter in 2016/17, when production hit a record of 35.1 million tonnes.